BearyNatural/BearyNatural/README.md

 - 👋 Hi, I’m @BearyNatural
 - 👀 I’m interested in coding, cnc digitising,automation, sustainable agriculture, smart farming and much much more!
-- 🌱 I’m currently learning AWS SysOps Associate, CKA and very soon python!
+- 🌱 I’m currently delving deeper into coding (python and javascript) and AI N8N and ClaraVerse, and other personal project work!
 - 💞️ I learn by playing and breaking things, this provides the best experience and practise!
 Follow my journey at https://daydreaminginthecloud.bearynatural.dev/
 - 📫 How to reach me at www.linkedin.com/in/kaylene-h-59044264!